-The UR School of Nursing is the ideal place to be a PhD student.
-We dedicate unparalleled resources to support original research from initial funding through clinical testing and real-world implementation.
+The University of Rochester is the ideal place to be a PhD student.

 As part of a large research university and medical center, the School of Nursing engages in groundbreaking interdisciplinary research through collaborative partnerships with scholars and practitioners across the campus, region, and nation.

 Likewise, our PhD students have a background in variety of disciplines, including: